rargo/vim-tab/readme.txt

 would also benefit from this plugin,like commandt, grep, working in a sub directory is so mush fast and easy.

-Big notes:
+Notes:
-	Press 't' in NERDTree directory node will open the directory in a new tab, such a wonderful thing use with this plugin
+	1.Press 't' in NERDTree directory node will open the directory in a new tab, such a wonderful thing use with this plugin 2.when first open a tab, the tab enter trigger will not be called, the following code can be add to your .vimrc(according to your project file), load tags automatically when open a file autocmd BufEnter *.[ch] call TabReloadCGtag()
+	autocmd BufEnter *.cpp call TabReloadCGtag()
+	autocmd BufEnter *.java call TabReloadCGtag()

-try add the following code in your vimrc:
+Try add the following code in your vimrc:

-"reload GTAG, ctags.
+"reload GTAGS, ctags.
 function!
 TabReloadCGtag()
 	"reload GTAGS in current directory
 	cs kill 0